bigskysoftware/_hyperscript/www/docs.md

   Click Me
   </button>
   ~~~

-In practice, `end` is used only when necessary, in order to keep scripts small.
+In practice, `end` is used only when necessary, in order to keep scripts small and neat.

 #### Expressions